keras/webtych/docs/project-plan.md

 Example profiles:

-- **Red**: Heavy smoke, slow billowing, deep crimson density, moderate particles with ember trails, strong bloom.
+- **Red**: High `lbm_density_inject` (4.0×), heavy smoke, slow dissipation — a powerful billowing explosion with deep crimson density, moderate particles with ember trails, strong bloom.
-- **Blue**: Minimal smoke, sharp velocity burst (water-splash feel), many small fast particles, screen ripple distortion.
+- **Blue**: Moderate `lbm_density_inject` (2.5×), minimal smoke, fast dissipation — a sharp pressure pop (water-splash feel), many small fast particles, screen ripple distortion.
-- **Green**: Swirling vortex (high `vorticity_boost`), spiral particle emission, green-tinted wispy density.
+- **Green**: Moderate `lbm_density_inject` (3.0×), medium smoke — the expansion interacts with surrounding geometry to create swirling patterns, spiral particle emission, green-tinted wispy density.
-- **Yellow**: Bright flash (high `bloom_boost`), explosive radial particles, minimal smoke, strong screen shake.
+- **Yellow**: High `lbm_density_inject` (5.0×), minimal smoke, fast dissipation — a powerful pressure wave with bright flash (`bloom_boost`), explosive radial particles, strong screen shake.
-- **Purple**: Dense lingering smoke cloud, slow fade, large soft particles, chromatic aberration distortion.
+- **Purple**: Low `lbm_density_inject` (1.5×), very heavy smoke, very slow dissipation — a gentle expansion that leaves a dense lingering cloud, large soft particles, chromatic aberration distortion.

 These profiles are loaded as a uniform buffer, indexed by `color_id` in the shaders.

 ### 6.6 Moving Boundary Fluid Interaction

-Gas compression effects (e.g. air being squeezed out between two closing blocks) emerge naturally from the fluid solver rather than being driven by an explicit system.
+Gas compression effects (e.g. air being squeezed out between two closing blocks) emerge naturally from the LBM solver rather than being driven by an explicit system.
 The mechanism:

 1. The obstacle texture carries each solid cell's velocity (see §6.2A).
-2. The boundary enforcement pass writes obstacle velocity into the fluid velocity field at solid cells.
+2. The boundary pass applies moving bounce-back: distributions arriving at solid cells are reflected with a velocity correction proportional to the obstacle's velocity.
+This transfers momentum from the moving obstacle into the fluid.
-3. Two blocks closing toward each other impose inward velocities on the fluid between them.
+3. Two blocks closing toward each other impose inward momentum on the fluid between them via bounce-back at both surfaces.
-4. The pressure solver enforces incompressibility (divergence-free velocity field).
-Since the fluid between the blocks is being driven inward from both sides but cannot compress, the solver generates a pressure field that redirects flow laterally out the open sides of the gap.
+4. Because LBM is inherently compressible, the fluid between the blocks actually compresses — density (and therefore pressure) rises in the narrowing gap.
-5. As the gap narrows across successive frames, fewer fluid cells remain between the blocks, but the pressure gradient per cell increases — so the lateral outflow velocity accelerates naturally.
+5. The elevated pressure drives lateral outflow through the open sides of the gap.
+As the gap narrows, pressure increases and outflow accelerates.
-6. When the gap closes completely, both bodies become adjacent solid regions in the obstacle texture and the fluid simply flows around them.
+6. When the gap closes completely, both bodies become adjacent solid regions in the obstacle texture and the fluid flows around them.

-This replaces any need for a CPU-side gap tracker or explicit squeeze event injection.
-The only CPU work is the obstacle texture rasterization with sweep fill (already required for correct boundary handling).
+Compared to the Stam solver approach, the LBM version is more physically accurate here — the gas genuinely compresses before being expelled, rather than relying on an incompressibility constraint to redirect flow.
+This means you can see a brief pressure buildup before the lateral jet, which looks more natural.

-**Tuning**: If the effect is too subtle visually, scale up the obstacle velocities written to the texture by a factor (e.g. 1.5×).
-This exaggerates the compression effect without breaking the simulation — the pressure solver still produces a physically plausible flow pattern, just amplified.
-If the effect is too violent (fluid blowing out too fast), reduce the multiplier or increase fluid viscosity in the gap region.
+**Tuning**: Scale obstacle velocities in the texture by a multiplier (e.g. 1.5×) to exaggerate the effect.
+Adjusting τ (relaxation time) also affects how the compression behaves — lower τ produces sharper, more turbulent jets, higher τ produces smoother expulsion.

-**Sweep fill is critical here**: Without it, a block that moves 3 grid cells in one frame would teleport past the intervening fluid rather than pushing through it.
-The sweep fill ensures all intermediate cells are tagged as solid with the correct velocity, giving the pressure solver a continuous wall to work with.
+**Sweep fill remains critical**: Without it, fast-moving blocks tunnel through fluid cells.
+The sweep fill ensures all intermediate cells receive bounce-back boundary conditions, giving the LBM a continuous moving wall to interact with.

 ### 6.7 Render Pipeline